-Figuring out if you qualify for social security disability insurance is difficult to understand without help from someone who knows the technical terms.
-People who suffer from disabilities need to provide the Social Security Administration (SSA) with information related to the nature of their disability, their current age, the length of time since their initial diagnosis and complications of the disability that make it impossible for them to work.
+People who suffer from a disability need to provide the Social Security Administration (SSA) with information related to the nature of their disability, their current age, the length of time since their initial diagnosis, and the complications of the disability that make it impossible for them to work.

-People who are applying for benefits in Pennsylvania are required to send an application to the Pennsylvania Disability Determination Services in addition to the application that is sent to the Social Security Administration ( SSA ).
-Even after you apply for benefits, you may have to deal with the lengthy appeals process if you are denied.
-Contacting a lawyer with a social security disability experience is recommended to make this process more manageable.
+In addition to sending an application to the Social Security Administration (SSA), people who are applying for benefits in the state of Pennsylvania are also required to send an application to the Pennsylvania Disability Determination Services Office.
+Even after you apply for benefits, you may have to face a lengthy appeals process if your application is denied.
+Contacting a lawyer with social security disability experience is recommended to make this process more manageable.

-Both the Pennsylvania Disability Determination Services and the Social Security Administration will review your application to decide whether you are eligible for social security disability benefits.
-Your application must be as thorough as possible, and understanding what is expected can be difficult when legal and technical terms are used on the application.
-Having a legal professional on your side to assist with this process helps because lawyers can understand the application and advise you on how to proceed.
+Both the Pennsylvania Disability Determination Services Office and the Social Security Administration will review your application to determine whether you are eligible for social security disability benefits.
+Your application must be as thorough as possible, and it can be difficult to understand what is expected when complicated legal and technical terms are used throughout the application.
+Having a legal professional on your side to assist with this process is helpful, because lawyers can understand the application and advise you on how to proceed.

-A social security disability lawyer is responsible for helping you gather necessary medical records that are used as proof of disability.
-Any technical terms that are confusing will be explained to you in detail by your lawyer, and you can consult a legal professional for help with a denial notice if you have already applied for benefits and been denied.
-The goal of a SSD lawyer is to help you get the benefits that you need to pay for your basic necessities because disability has left you unable to work.
+A social security disability lawyer is responsible for helping you gather the necessary medical records that are used as proof of disability.
+Any technical terms that are confusing will be explained to you in detail by your lawyer, and you can consult a legal professional for help with a denial notice if your initial application for benefits has been denied.
+The goal of an SSD lawyer is to help you get the benefits that you need to pay for your basic necessities after your disability has left you unable to work.

-Individuals who support a spouse, children or even grandchildren may be eligible to receive social security benefits that are sufficient enough to pay for the needs of these dependents.
-If you have any immediate family members who depend on you for financial support, you should let your SSD lawyer know so that they can reflect this information on your application.
+Individuals who support a spouse, children, or even grandchildren may be eligible to receive social security benefits that are sufficient to pay for the needs of these dependents.
+If you have any immediate family members who depend on you for financial support, you should let your SSD lawyer know so that they can make sure this information is included in your application.